applesthepi/unnamedblocks/README.md

 3. `./configure.sh`

 # Code Style
-This describes the code style that everyone should use throughout UB and in mods.
-While the style might not be what people are used to, it would be very helpful if everyone used the same style.
-Nothing will happen if you don't follow these, it's just a strong recommendation to follow these standards.
+This describes the code style that everyone should use throughout Unnamed Blocks and preferably mods.
+I recommend everyone follow this standard.

 ### Filename
 `snake_case_only_please.hpp`